Skip to main content

 Less common causes of rectal bleeding

 In assessing rectal bleeding it is important to identify important presenting features as these can give clues to the likely aetiology and severity of bleeding.
 It is, for example, important to assess the amount of bleeding.
-There are three classifications according to the amount of bleeding:
+The severity of rectal bleeding can be categorised as follows:

-• Moderate bleeding - presenting with rectal bleeding (fresh or dark), or melaena in a patient who is haemodynamically stable.
+• Moderate bleeding - presenting with rectal bleeding (fresh or dark), in a patient who is haemodynamically stable.

 • Massive bleeding - presenting with large amounts of blood passed rectally (may be dark but often fresh).